SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

     - ProxyType=Internet
     - URL=https://apiportal.cfapps.hana.ondemand.com
     - tokenServiceURLType=Dedicated
-  * A sample destination will look something like this:
+  5. Once you have added the destination, it will look something like this:
     ![API Portal destination](img/API_Destination.png)
-  * You may receive a 401 error when testing the destination due to accessing the server root.
+  6. You may receive a 401 error when testing the destination due to accessing the server root.
 This is ok and you can proceed with the next steps.